behu-kea/ITA24-1-sem/webteknologi/07-js-arrays.md

 Ask the following questions

-- What does this code do?
+- What does this code do/what should it do?
 - How would you improve it?
 - Does it work?
 - Do you like the variable names?